 - Eggs (provided you do not have an egg sensitivity)

-- Smoothies made with limited ingredients; banana, blueberries (note that cold smoothies may worsen diarrhea in some people)
+- Smoothies made with limited ingredients like bone broth protein (this one is dairy free) and banana. (note that cold smoothies may worsen diarrhea in some people)

 - Spinach or Swiss chard (lower FODMAP option), potato or sweet potato*, cooked carrot, zucchini

 - Grated fresh ginger (add to smoothies or make a tea)

 - Peppermint tea (anti-spasmodic), slippery elm

 *potatoes will not work for everyone and may worsen IBS if you have SIBO.

 - Raw foods